Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ![status](./images/status-nginx.png)

-## Checking the Web Servers Tooling Repository
+## Deploying the Tooling Repository to our 2 Web Servers

 Now we need to  SSH into our web server 1 instance.
 Once we have done so, we need to confirm that the "tooling" directory is on the web server.
 We deployed the tooling directory into our web server 1 on project: "devops-website-solution-with-nfs-lvm-project1".
 To verify if the tooling directory is on the web server we run: